sisterai/estate-assistant-system/README.md

 # EstateWise – Your Intelligent Estate Assistant 🏡

-**EstateWise** is a full-stack chatbot application that helps users find their dream property in **Chapel Hill, NC** and surrounding areas.
-The app harnesses state‑of‑the‑art **AI technology, Retrieval-Augmented Generation (RAG), Mixture of Experts (MoEs), and kMeans/kNN** techniques to deliver personalized property recommendations based on user preferences.
-Whether you sign in to save your conversation history or continue as a guest, EstateWise offers a sleek, responsive interface with smooth animations and a modern design.
+**EstateWise** is a full‑stack chatbot built for Chapel Hill, NC and the surrounding areas, featuring a sleek, responsive UI with smooth animations and optional sign‑in to save your conversation history.
+Under the hood it leverages agentic AI orchestration, Retrieval‑Augmented Generation with Pinecone (kNN), k‑Means clustering, and a Mixture‑of‑Experts ensemble to deliver fast, hyper‑personalized property recommendations based on your preferences. 📲

 ## Table of Contents